antistereov/singularity-core/README.md

         base-url: http://localhost:4200
     ```

   - **Security Settings:**

       You need to set up some measures to secure your web application:
       ```yaml
       baseline:
         app:
           security:
             encryption:
               # Generate an encryption key that is used to encrypt entries in the database
               # You can create one here: https://generate-random.org/encryption-key-generator and use the Base64 value
               secret-key: <your-encryption-key>
             jwt:
               # Your JWT secret
               # You can generate a secret here: https://jwtsecret.com/generate
               secret-key: <your-jwt-secret>
               # In how many seconds should your JWT expire?
               expires-in: 900
               rate-limit:
-            # How many calls do you allow per minute per IP address?
+                # How many requests can a user make in a given time window?
-            ip-rate-limit-minute: 200
+                ip-limit: 200
-            # How many calls do you allow per minute per account?
+                # How long should the time window be?
+                ip-time-window-minutes: 1
+                # How many requests can a user make in a given time window?
-            account-rate-limit-minute: 100
+                user-limit: 100
+                # How long should the time window be?
+                user-time-window-minutes: 1
+              login-attempt-limit:
+                # How many login attempts can a user make in a given time window?
+                email-limit: 15
+                # How long should the time window be?
+                email-time-window-minutes: 15
+                # How many login attempts can a user make in a given time window?
+                ip-limit: 10
+                # How long should the time window be?
+                ip-time-window-minutes: 15
             two-factor:
               # How long should the recovery code be?
               recovery-code-length: 20
       ```

 - **Email Verification Settings:**